maximo-24/mark-fulledo-portfolio/README.md

 Open the index.html file in any browser (Google Chrome, Firefox, etc.).
 The portfolio will load with the smooth animations and a responsive design that adapts to all screen sizes.
 Click on the sections in the navigation bar to jump to different areas like Projects, Certifications, and Experience.

-## Contributing
-Contributions are always welcome!
-If you'd like to improve the project or report an issue, please feel free to open a pull request or an issue.